Kotlin/kotlinx.serialization/docs/formats.md

 <!--- TEST -->

-In CBOR [diagnostic mode](http://cbor.me/), the output is equivalent to the following:
+In CBOR [hex notation](http://cbor.me/), the output is equivalent to the following:
 ```
 BF                                      # map(*)
    64                                   # text(4)